Before you head to a casino

-This may seem obvious since we’re adults and do this every day, but it’s easy to get caught up in the excitement of a casino.
+This may seem obvious, but it’s easy to get caught up in the excitement of a casino.

-Your gambling money should be the amount that you can comfortably lose A lot of people say this, but it really means an amount of cash you could don’t need for paying rent, buying groceries, spending on your next vacation, etc. Not surprisingly, this is EXACTLY the same advice financial advisors give for investing in the stock market.
+Your gambling budget should be no more than the amount that you can lose.
+That means money you don’t need for rent, groceries, etc. Not surprisingly, this is the same advice financial advisors give new stock market investors.

-Withdraw cash from your bank’s ATM before your trip to avoid fees charged by casino ATMs.
+Withdraw cash from your bank’s ATM before your trip to avoid fees charged by casino ATMs ($5-$10).

-Bank ATMs are rare on the Las Vegas Strip.
-The only bank ATM that I could locate is in the MGM Grand’s M&M World on the 4th floor.
-The closest bank branch is a Bank of America 2.7 miles away, a Wells Fargo 4.7 miles away, and a Chase 9 miles away—not “walking distance” in Las Vegas heat.
+Bank ATMs are rare in Vegas.
+The only one I could locate is in the MGM Grand’s M&M World.
+The closest bank branch is a Bank of America 2.7 miles away, Wells Fargo 4.7 miles away, and Chase 9 miles away.

 Common Slot Questions